Lynsey Bartilson

-Lynsey Marie Bartilson (born July 1, 1983) is an American actress, dancer, and singer.
+Lynsey Marie Bartilson (born July 1, 1983) is an American former actress and business executive.
 She is best known for playing Lily Finnerty on the Fox/WB sitcom Grounded for Life, and voicing Tuesday X for the Nickelodeon TV series, The X's.

-Biography
+Life and career

+Born in Edina, Minnesota, Bartilson began dance classes at age 4, and won a dance competition three years later.
+The following year, she made her acting debut as the Wicked Witch in her drama class's production of The Wonderful Wizard of Oz.
+Bartilson's primary education consisted of home schooling by her mother.

 In 2002, Bartilson recorded "This Christmas I Will Give My Love to You" and "Rockin' Around the Christmas Tree" for School's Out!
 Christmas (2002).

 Bartilson has been a member of the Church of Scientology since childhood, and is active in a number of Scientology-related organizations, such as Youth for Human Rights International.
-In October 2004, she was the Mistress of Ceremonies for the first annual "Youth for Human Rights Day International" in Los Angeles, appearing onstage with Leisa Goodman and other prominent Scientologists.
+In October 2004, she was the Mistress of Ceremonies for the first annual "Youth for Human Rights Day International" in Los Angeles, appearing onstage with Leisa Goodman, and other prominent Scientologists.

+As of 2025, Bartilson is the chief operating officer and company partner of Studio III Marketing.

+Personal life

+Bartilson is married to Cru Moore, together they have three sons.